minkostaev/ShortcutsGrid/README.md

 * exe (show in the screenshots)

-* text file (customizible list with program paths)
+* text file (customizable list with programs' path)